TnTomato/flask_restbuilder/README.rst

     Your project's modules(use whitespace to split) [mymodule]: app1 app2
     Need swagger support?(y/n) [y]:

-Follow the guidance and finish the questions below, you will get a directory:
+Follow the guidance and finish the questions below, you will get a directory (The project directory is based on **src mode**):

 .. code-block:: text